 Improving energy efficiency is the most cost-effective concrete action governments can take in the short term to address climate change and energy security concerns and to reduce energy consumption.

-Consistent with the International Energy Agency Framework (IEA), this initiative is open to IEA member and non-member countries, sponsors and international organisations.
+Consistent with the International Energy Agency Framework (IEA), 4E is open to membership of IEA member and non-member countries.

-The Programme to be carried out shall consist of international efforts to promote adoption of government policies to encourage the use of efficient electrical end-use equipment.
-The Programme will provide a forum for countries and other stakeholders to:
+The Programme to be carried out shall consist of international efforts to promote government actions that encourage the use of energy efficient end-use equipment and systems.
+The Implementing Agreement provides a forum for member country delegates and invited stakeholders to:

 These objectives will be met by collecting and sharing information on end-use equipment technologies and programmes and pooling resources for projects and tasks.